If you can’t send email messages from our server, you can do the following:

 If you don’t get any output and the connection times out then you need to check your firewall/gateway/modem settings and make sure it allows connections to port 25 and 26.
 If your firewall/gateway is setup to allow that you need to contact your ISP and ask them to unblock the ports or give you an alternative solution.

-3. Make sure your domain points to our server and you use our nameservers.
-To find out where does your domain point to from your computer run the following command from the same command prompt:
+3. Make sure your domain points to the ScalaHosting server and nameservers.
+To find out where does your domain point to, run the following command from the same command prompt: